VinayMatta63/react-three-fps-boilerplate/README.md

 A div element with `id="selector"` is necessary as it locks and unlocks the controls on `esc` press.
 Also it can act as a welcome/ intital loading screen.

 Example Website [vinay-matta-Portfolio](https://vinay-matta.web.app/)

-More Complex apllication(with raycasters to simulate in-game keyboard interaction) [portfolio-github](https://github.com/VinayMatta63/threejs-portfolio)
+More Complex application(with raycasters to simulate in-game keyboard interaction) [portfolio-github](https://github.com/VinayMatta63/threejs-portfolio)